These days, remote work is more popular than ever before. In fact, 63 percent of companies have remote employees as part of their team.

 One of the best approaches to take when it comes to goal-setting is the Objectives Key Results method.
 This methodology focuses on the importance of critical thinking to ensure goals are aligned across team members and everyone is working toward the things that matter most.

-Once these objectives are set, the next step is to connect that objective with a few (usually between three and five) key results.
-This makes it easier to measure progress and see how team members are doing.
+Once these objectives are set, the next step is to connect that objective with a few (usually between 3 and 5) key results.
+This helps everyone to measure progress and see how team members are doing.

-It’s best if the key results can be measured based on a numerical unit (this could a scale of 0-100 percent or a dollar amount, for example).
+It’s best if the key results can be measured based on a numerical unit (this could a scale of 0-100 %, dollar amounts, and # of sign-ups, for example).

 4. Implement a review system

-When you meet on a weekly basis, you’re meeting frequently enough that you can stay on top of your team members and how they’re doing, but you’re not meeting so often that the reviews become a nuisance and take away from employee work time or fall into the category of micromanaging.
+When you meet on a weekly basis, you’re discussing these goals frequently enough that you can stay on top of your team members and how they’re doing, but you’re not meeting so often that the reviews become a nuisance and take away from employee work time or fall into the category of micromanaging.

 During your weekly reviews, consider using the PPP framework.
-PPP stands for Plans, Progress, Problems, and it provides you with a checklist to ensure you’re addressing important points during your reviews.
+PPP stands for Plans, Progress, Problems, and it provides you with a checklist to ensure you address the most important points during your reviews and team meetings.
+In short:

 5. Use the right tools